SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 Test if it is installed successfully by entering `c8ylp` in the terminal.

-## Required Permissions
+## Required Permissions in PID-Mode only

-The Local Proxy will try to create a PID file in <strong>/var/run/c8ylp</strong> folder.
-Before starting the local proxy you must make sure that the user who executes it has write permissions for that folder.
+When using the `--use-pid` parameter the Local Proxy will try to create a PID file in <strong>/var/run/c8ylp</strong> folder.
+Before starting the Local Proxy with that parameter you must make sure that the user who executes it has write permissions for that folder.
 For example for the user "proxyuser" part of group "proxyuser" use the following commands before initially starting the Proxy:

 ```
 sudo mkdir /var/run/c8ylp